AhmedShawkiDev/ForiGate/README.md

 # ForiGate

-This how auto-config of Forigate
+This how auto-config of Forigate with netmiko